ZMT becomes official supporter of the “All-Atlantic Ocean Research and Innovation Alliance” | Global AAORIA forum in Brazil

 AAORIA supporters include regional and international organisations, non-governmental organisations, businesses, or research or academic institutions.
 They are not Partners to AAORIA, but they can contribute to the objectives of AAORIA and participate in its activities, including the AAORIA Forum.

-High-level stakeholders to meet at the 2026 All-Atlantic Forum in Brazil
+High-level stakeholders met at the 2026 All-Atlantic Forum in Brazil

-The 2026 AAORIA Forum will take place in Salvador, Bahia, Brazil on 15 - 16 April.
-As the Alliance’s flagship annual event, it brings together policymakers, scientists, industry representatives and civil society from across the Atlantic region.
-The Forum is hosted by the Brazilian Ministry of Science, Technology and Innovation (MCTI).
+The 2026 AAORIA Forum took place in Salvador, Bahia, Brazil on 15–16 April.
+As the Alliance’s flagship annual event, it brought together policymakers, scientists, industry representatives and civil society from across the Atlantic region.
+The Forum was hosted by the Brazilian Ministry of Science, Technology and Innovation (MCTI).

-ZMT will be actively involved in the programme: Martin Zimmer will present the long-standing link between ZMT and AAORIA and summarize the outcomes of the workshop of the All-Atlantic Network of Coastal Resilience Beacon Sites on 16 April.
+ZMT was actively involved in the programme: Martin Zimmer presented the long-standing link between ZMT and AAORIA and summarized the outcomes of the workshop of the All-Atlantic Network of Coastal Resilience Beacon Sites on 16 April.

-Véronique Helfer will have the honour to deliver the opening remarks for the side event “All-Atlantic Network of Coastal Resilience Beacon Sites – From Local to Global: Sharing Knowledge and Experiences“ on April 14, organised by ZMT's Beacons Office.
-She will also contribute a short impulse presentation, sharing her perspective on scientific and local knowledges integration in research activities related to coastal resilience, with its associated challenges, considering both the ecological and societal dimensions of coastal resilience and participate in a panel discussion aiming at identifying avenues for the Network to become an effective knowledge partner to local communities and reinforcing the pan-Atlantic coastal resilience community.
+A central element of ZMT’s contribution was the side event “All-Atlantic Network of Coastal Resilience Beacon Sites – From Local to Global: Sharing Knowledge and Experiences“, held on April 14.
+Véronique Helfer from delivered the opening remarks and contributed a short impulse presentation, sharing her perspective on scientific and local knowledges integration in research activities related to coastal resilience, with its associated challenges, considering both the ecological and societal dimensions of coastal resilience.
+She also participated in a panel discussion aiming at identifying avenues for the Network to become an effective knowledge partner to local communities and reinforcing the pan-Atlantic coastal resilience community.

-“This side event will be the occasion to exchange with various actors (scientists, practitioners and political decision-makers from across the Atlantic Ocean) on the major challenges coastal communities are facing, with an emphasis on the Brazilian experience, and on how we can join forces and share knowledges to strengthen coastal resilience across the Atlantic.,” she says.“The outcome of this event will help shape future activities of the Network of Coastal Resilience Beacon Sites, and shall provide best practices for sharing scientific and local knowledges and disseminating local experiences to the international community.”
+“This side event was the occasion to exchange with various actors (scientists, practitioners and political decision-makers from across the Atlantic Ocean) on the major challenges coastal communities are facing, with an emphasis on the Brazilian experience, and on how we can join forces and share knowledges to strengthen coastal resilience across the Atlantic,” said Véronique Helfer.
+“The outcome of this event will help shape future activities of the Network of Coastal Resilience Beacon Sites, and shall provide best practices for sharing scientific and local knowledges and disseminating local experiences to the international community.”

 The All-Atlantic Fora serve as a platform to showcase scientific advances, launch new initiatives and define priorities for transatlantic cooperation.
 Building on previous meetings, the 2026 Forum aims to accelerate the implementation of the All-Atlantic Declaration through closer international collaboration and joint action.